mofrim/42-exam-dotfiles/readme.md

   - `d` = if some text is selected, cut current selection to clipboard
   - `dd` = cut current line to clipboard
   - `Ctrl-v` = toggle visual block mode... you got to try it :)
+  - A quick standard combo for commenting blocks code:
+    - `O` (capital o) to go to beginning of line
+    - `Ctrl-v` to enter visual-block mode
+    - move down or up the lines you want to comment
+    - `I` (capital i) to start inserting at beginning of visual selection
+    - enter comment chars, `//` for C/C++
+    - press `Esc` to leave insert mode again... et voilà!
+You should see `//` prepended to every line you selected previously.
 - **Windows / Tabs and splitting**
   - `Ctrl-w v` = open vertical split
   - `Ctrl-w c` = close current split